Progress to maturity (earliness): selection principles

 Progress to maturity (earliness): selection practice

 The categorisation of cultivars into so-called ‘maturity groups’ (MG) provides growers with a rough approximation of the suitability of a cultivar with respect to earliness for a given location.
-Cultivars are attributed to maturity groups based on in-field observation of new cultivars compared to established cultivars.
+Cultivars are attributed to maturity groups based on field observations of new cultivars compared to established cultivars.
 There are 14 soybean maturity groups ranging from the cultivars that progress most rapidly to maturity (0000) to the latest (X).
-All cultivars in maturity groups 0, 00, 000 and 0000 are day length neutral and are basically adapted for use above 45° N. This is approximately the whole of Europe north of a line between Royan, Lyon, Venice, Zagreb, Novi Sad, Brasov and the Danube Delta.
-The 45th parallel is significant because summer day length above this exceeds 15.5 hours presenting a particular challenge to soybean as a short-day plant.
+The latest can only be grown at low latitude, for example in the tropics.
+In contrast, all cultivars in maturity groups 0, 00, 000 and 0000 are daylength neutral and are basically adapted for use above 45°N. This is approximately the whole of Europe north of a line between Royan, Lyon, Venice, Zagreb, Novi Sad, Brasov and the Danube Delta.
+The 45th parallel is significant because mid-summer daylength above this exceeds 15.5 hours presenting a particular challenge to soybean as a short-day plant.

 Because the maturity group categorisation is only approximate, some descriptive cultivar lists (Table 1) go further and indicate a number of more or fewer days for maturity compared to a cultivar serving as a reference.
 This is done in Switzerland, Czechia, France, Hungary and Poland.
 Description lists in Austria and Germany provide numbers to distinguish between relatively early, medium and late cultivars within a maturity group.
 In Austria, earliness ratings 2-3-4 are allocated to MG 000 and 5-6-7 to MG 00.
 These more precise ratings consider the impact of the local effects of temperature and water supply on earliness.
 Local testing of candidate cultivars to examine these fine responses helps in local selection.

 Table 1.
 Descriptive lists of cultivars